The ghost length and duality on the chain and cochain type levels: Proof of Theorem

-We have a crucial result on exact functors which connect the triangulated categories $\D(C_*(\Omega B))$ and $\D(C^*(B))$.
-The result is a key to proving the duality on (co)chain type levels described in Theorem \ref{thm:main}.
+We have a crucial result on exact functors which connect the triangulated categories $\D(\Omega C)$ and $\D(C^\vee)$ for a coalgbera $C$.
+The result is a key to proving the duality on chain and cochain type levels described in Theorem \ref{thm:main}.